ARCTraining/swd3_sw_dev/07-design_patterns.md

      [functional](https://en.wikipedia.org/wiki/Functional_programming) style
      makes the [strategy](https://en.wikipedia.org/wiki/Strategy_pattern)
      pattern so obvious, it's not longer a pattern, it's the way things are done
+1. So, not all patterns are appropriate for every language.

 ### Examples: